wilimitis/DoctorIQ/README.md

 _Server_
 - Token based endpoint to serve consumable JWT
   - Grant-based token to differentiate b/w doctor and patient
+- RESTful endpoints with query params to support naive search model

+### Assumptions
+1. Given the nature of patient data and the desire to avoid search collisions, the search functionality should be more robust than, say, a google-esque dropdown that shows you nearby pizza joints.
+Therefore, a table with sorting and pageable funtionality was implemented, but was then scaled back due to time constraints.
+2. Given assumption 1, separating the search from the patient SPA is desirable as it declutters the screen while still providing a quick, intuitive transition.
+3. The most desiriable way to manage scheduling appoints would be through a calendar widget that supports scanning through time frames at different grains.
+Would base this decision on user feedback in true dev scenario.
+4. Cross-browser compat can be evaluated at a later time when granted better access to test environment simulation and tooling.

 ### Remaining
 _Client_
 - Use private routing to ensure grant enforces which pages are accessible